Black Community Council By-Laws

 Article V - Sub-Committees

-Section 1 - Committee Formation: The executive committee may create subcommittees as needed, fundraising, membership, marketing, programing, etc. The chair shall appoint all sub-committee chairs.
+Section 1 - Committee Formation: The executive committee may create subcommittees as needed, fundraising, membership, marketing, programming, etc. The chair shall appoint all sub-committee chairs.

 Section 2 - Executive Committee: The four officers serve as the members of the executive committee.
 Except for the power to amend the articles of bylaws, the Executive Committee shall have the authority to act on behave and in the interest of the BCC in the intervals between meetings of the BCC.
 The executive committee shall act in the best interests of the BCC.